 Universal Symbols for Family

 Nearly every language and culture since modern man came into being has some words representing each family member as well as the family as a whole.
-According to the Merriam-Webster dictionary, the word 'family' stems from the Latin word for servant - famulus.
+The word 'family' stems from the Latin word for servant - famulus.
 Familia was used to describe one's household, which included blood relatives as well as servants.
 The word family was first used in the 1600's to describe a family as we see it today.

 At the present time, there are two symbols that are widely recognized as meaning family: the family tree and the family pictograph.